erikacamilleri/sec-olvl-java-course-bluej/Year9/BasicVariables/README.md

 Our little pieces of data will be stores in our computer's memory as the program is executing.
 It is very important that each location is given a name!
 It would be good to point out that the location is referred to as a *variable* and the process of giving it a name is called a *declaration*.
 Fancy!

 To declare a variable:
-- indicate the appropriate type
+- indicate the appropriate type e.g. int
-- give it a name
+- give it a name e.g. score

+`int score;`

 Some rules about naming variables:
 - the words you use cannot be keywords in the Java language